isomerpages/moe-nanchiauhigh/_our-student-development/Student Leadership/Service Learning Champions.md

 4. Develop leadership skills<br>

 **Executive Committee Members**<br>
 ![](/images/slc%20exco%202023.png)<br>
 From Left to Right: Joley (Shines-in-Harmony In-Charge), Cindy (Heritage In-Charge),&nbsp; Camille (Vice-Chairperson), Dylan (Chairperson)<br>

+**Events &amp; Initiatives**<br>

+**(i) Youth For Causes (YFC) Project**<br>
+The Service-Learning Champions are recruited in Secondary Two and will embark on the Youth For Causes project under the mentorship of the Service-Learning teacher mentors as well as their seniors.
+Under this programme, they will learn to plan and execute self-initiated service-learning projects to raise awareness, funds and organise direct service events for social service agencies of their choice.
+In Secondary Three, the Service-Learning Champions will apply what they have learnt previously, and lead in their class Youth-For-Causes project.<br>